 We have also assembled a rather extensive electronic library that contains in-depth reports about relevant estate planning and elder law topics.
 These reports have been carefully prepared, and they are offered on a complimentary basis.
 You can visit our report page to browse the titles, you can download any or all of the reports at your convenience.

 In person, face-to-face communication is also very important.
-We offer free estate planning workshops on an ongoing basis, and we have a number of sessions coming up over the next couple of months.
+We offer free estate planning Seminars on an ongoing basis, and we have a number of sessions coming up over the next couple of months.

-These workshops will cover estate planning in general, with a particular emphasis on revocable living trusts.
+These Seminars will cover estate planning in general, with a particular emphasis on revocable living trusts.